 Also in verse 14, we are told to put on the breastplate of righteousness.
 A breastplate shielded a warrior’s vital organs from blows that would otherwise be fatal.
 This righteousness is not works of righteousness done by men.
 Rather, this is the righteousness of Christ, imputed by God and received by faith, which guards our hearts against the accusations and charges of Satan and secures our innermost being from his attacks.

-The helmet of salvation in verse 17 is protection for the head, keeping viable a critical part of the body.
+The helmet of salvation in verse 17 is protection for the head, keeping safe a critical part of the body.
 We could say that our way of thinking needs preservation.
-The head is the seat of the mind, which, when it has laid hold of the sure gospel hope of eternal life, will not receive false doctrine or give way to Satan’s temptations.
+The head is the seat of the mind, which, when it has laid hold of the sure hope of eternal life, will not receive false doctrine or give way to Satan’s temptations.
 The unsaved person has no hope of warding off the blows of false doctrine because he is without the helmet of salvation and his mind is incapable of discerning between spiritual truth and spiritual deception.